memfault/interrupt/_drafts/unittests-cpputest.md

 a return statement that always returns `true`, `false`, `0`, `NULL`, or whatever makes sense in the context of the module.

-If there is anything more complex than a return statement, consider implemented a **Fake** instead.
+If there is anything more complex than a return statement, consider implementing a **Fake** instead.

 Examples: